ajgbarnes/level9/README.md

 ## TODO

 1. Write up how the compression algorithm seems to work for common word fragments / messages
+2. Add a Python UI so it's prepared for the graphics (as an option)

 ## Level 9 Additional Commands